 Master in Law Requirements

-Eight courses (consisting of three core foundation classes, one track-specific foundation class and four upper-level classes) are required to complete the Master in Law degree.
+Eight courses (consisting of three ML core foundation classes, one ML elective foundation class and four upper-level JD classes) are required to complete the Master in Law degree.
 These courses may be taken on a full-time or part-time basis and students have four years to complete these requirements unless they are enrolled in an approved dual-degree program in which case this time frame may be extended.

-The three core foundation courses provide a comprehensive overview to the fundamental aspects of law including jurisdiction and sources of law, corporate entities, and the role and function of administrative agencies.
-The track-specific foundation class grounds students in the key legal concepts of their chosen track.
+The three ML core foundation courses provide a comprehensive overview to the fundamental aspects of law including jurisdiction and sources of law, corporate entities, and the role and function of administrative agencies.
+The ML elective foundation class grounds students in the key legal concepts of their chosen area of emphasis.
 The upper-level courses are taken from Penn Law’s rich and varied JD curriculum.

 Core Foundation Classes: